Leslie-Fang/resnet50_inference/readme.md

 ## Introduce
-This repo to inference the image type based on the model of resnet50.
+This repo to inference the image type based on the model of tensorflow resnet50.

 ## Howto
 ```